mariomac/m4l/docs/design.md

 # Design document
 ## Syntax
 ```
-# comments start with sharp #
+; comments start with ;
-# constants are defined with a let.
+; constants are defined with a let.
 They can be instruments or tablature pieces

+; program header must start with a set of "key value" properties

+; tempo, specified as the number of beats per second (1 quarter/crotchet == 1 beat)
+tempo 120
+; for retro-machines, the destination refresh rate (50 or 60 Hz) must be specified
+; to properly calculate the tempo
+psg.hz 60

 # variables start with $ and assigning an instrument or tablature uses the `:=`symbol
 $instrument1 := psg {
     pattern: 2